+ Profile + Job

 But if you can find a babysitter willing to take your children out and do all the associated work like putting on sunscreen and packing some snacks, everyone can go enjoy a day in the sun.
 As an added benefit, your children will tire themselves out and have less energy when you get home!

-Are They Artistic?
+Are They Artistic or Creative?

 Having an artsy babysitter comes in handy if your kids love doing arts and crafts.
 Or if you love coming home to find new artwork that your little ones have created.